What And Why

 The museum’s long-term goal is to have working models of all computers and peripherals produced by Hewlett-Packard during the company’s first 25 years in the industry (1966 to 1991).
 The museum also contains some interesting examples of HP computer technology from the post-1991 period.
 The museum does not include any HP instruments.

 The period of greatest innovation in any industry occurs during the birth and early growth periods.
 This is true of the computer industry and of HP's involvement in the industry.
-HP is one of only two major “survivors” in the computer hardware industry, the other being IBM.
+HP is one of only two major “survivors” of the early entrants in the computer industry, the other being IBM.
 It is interesting to track HP's progress in the industry and to speculate as to why HP survived into middle age when almost all others failed.
 From a historical perspective, HP is most notable for its pioneering company culture “The HP Way”.